Last Updated on 23 December 2025 by Cycloscope

 Is Moroccan water safe to drink?

 Yes, tap water in Morocco is safe to drink – notable exceptions are Casablanca and Rabat, whose water quality is low (although still claimed safe by the government).
-In the high Atlas you can also drink from streams and natural springs.
+In the High Atlas, you can also drink from streams and natural springs.